Help & About

 Highlights & Notes

-Use the Select button in the header to choose a range, then open Notes to add a note/highlight.
-Highlights and notes are handled together — choosing no note text saves a pure highlight.
-View and manage all your notes and highlights from your profile page with filtering by colour and sorting by date, colour, or book order.
+Use the Select button in the header to choose a range of text, then open Notes to add a highlight colour and optional note text.
+Choosing no note text saves a pure highlight.
+Highlights and notes are stored together — each highlight can carry a note, and each note always has an associated colour.
+View and manage all your notes and highlights from the My Notes and Highlights tab on your profile page, with filtering by colour and sorting by date, colour, or book order.

 Display & Settings